 2. BINDING EFFECT OF CONTRACTS

 a.
-Subject to Clause 1 of this Agreement, with the exception of the exclusion noted below, GEIOC's obligations pursuant to the Contracts shall be subject to any and all defenses, rights and limitations of liability which may be available to GEPS including but not limited to Article XXVII entitled "Limitation of Liability" but excluding any defenses based upon invalid execution of the Contracts.
+Subject to Clause 1 of this Agreement, with the exception of the exclusion noted below, GEIOC's obligations pursuant to the Contracts shall be subject to any and all defenses, rights and limitations of liability which may be available to GEPS including but not limited to Article XXVII entitled "Limitation of Liability" but excluding any defenses based upon invalid execution of the Contracts and defenses based on insolvency, bankruptcy and similar defenses.

 b.
-Subject to Clause 1, with the exception of the exclusion noted below, GEPS's obligations pursuant the Contracts shall be subject to any and all defenses, rights and limitations of liability which may be available to GEIOC including but not limited to Article XXVII entitled "Limitation of Liability" but excluding any defenses based upon invalid execution of the Contracts.
+Subject to Clause 1, with the exception of the exclusion noted below, GEPS's obligations pursuant the Contracts shall be subject to any and all defenses, rights and limitations of liability which may be available to GEIOC including but not limited to Article XXVII entitled "Limitation of Liability" but excluding any defenses based upon invalid execution of the Contracts and defenses based on insolvency, bankruptcy and similar defenses.

 c.
 With the exception of the exclusion noted below, COMPANY'S obligations pursuant to the Contracts shall be subject to any and all defenses, rights and limitations of liability which may be available to COMPANY under the terms of either of the Contracts including but not limited to Article XXVII entitled "Limitation of Liability" but excluding any defenses based upon invalid execution of the Contracts.